With the new year around the corner, business owners are considering new ways to add…

 The bitter truth is that startup product development effort (and money) can easily go down the drain.
 In fact, only 40% of new consumer products succeed.

 If you wish to be part of this percentage instead of the remaining 60%, you need to avoid certain startup product development mistakes.
-Especially the seven you’re about to discover very shortly.
+Especially the seven you’re about to discover.

 Here’s Why You Need to Get Startup Product Development Right

 Product development entails the creation of a new product or service to address a specific market need or opportunity.
+That may be anything from a piece of software to an innovative mobile app.
 Through this process, startups reap many benefits, including –

 - Innovation and Market Disruption – Startups get to enjoy the agility to innovate and disrupt existing markets with new, cutting-edge products that meet evolving customer needs.